 Again, just one less thing you have to do in the morning.
 If I already know what I’m going to wear, that’s a cool 15 minutes I’ve saved myself on Monday.
 Also, putting together outfits can be fun.

 10. Do a quick clean.

 It does wonders for my own stress level if my apartment at least appears clean when I leave in the morning.
 That way, I’m not thinking about the state of my home, and am instead able to focus on what I need to make happen that day.
 This is certainly something I’m still working on, but even something small, like making sure there are no dirty dishes left in the sink, makes me feel better leaving the house in the morning.

 The point of these steps is to do them whenever you feel like it over the weekend.
 I tend to like prepping for the week on Sunday evenings, but if you would rather get them out of the way on Friday or Saturday and spend all day Sunday relaxing, the more power to you.
 And, if you have a different weekend ritual, I’d love to hear about it!

-Holly is the Managing Editor of The Financial Diet.
+Holly is The Financial Diet’s Head of Content.
 Follow her on Twitter here, or send her your ideas at firstname.lastname@example.org!